 What if it’s your boss who does this?

 That’s a little trickier.
 This is your boss after all, and you don’t want to accuse them of disaster thinking.
 Also, when a person is caught up in their emotions and the alarm in their brain is saying “Danger Will Robinson”, logic doesn’t always get through.

 But you might be able to find some comforting words, like “Ah yes.
 I see what you’re saying.
 We can handle this.”
 And then use the ideas above related to breaking the big scary picture into workable parts.
-As they see that action is beginning, the alarm level should at least be lowered.
+When they see that action is beginning, the alarm level should at least be lowered.